-Package ooacquire provides a set of high level functions for spectral data acquisition built using package rOmniDriver as a base.
-It is very flexible with respect to measuring protocols.
+Package ‘ooacquire’ provides high level functions for spectral data acquisition built using lower level functions from package ‘rOmniDriver’ as a base.
+Acquisition is very flexible with respect to measuring protocols.
 It caters for all steps involved in the acquisition of spectral data from connecting to the instrument(s) and retrieving information from its/their non-volatile memory, setting and adjusting acquisition parameters, acquiring raw counts and converting them into counts per second.
-It supports bracketing of the integration time for high dynamic range (HDR) protocols, both with respect to acquisition and merging of the data.
-It also supports protocols in which the total measuring time is kept constant by adjusting integration time and number of scans averaged in coordination.
+It supports bracketing of the integration time for high dynamic range (HDR) protocols, both with respect to data acquisition and merging/splicing of spectra.
+It also supports protocols in which the total measuring time is kept constant by adjusting in coordination integration time and number of scans averaged.
 It works seamlessly together with package photobiology on which it also depends.

-In addition to directly acquired RAW counts data, raw-counts spectra acquired with OceanView or SpectraSuite programs from Ocean Optics stored in files can be used as the starting point for the computation of spectra expressed as corrected counts-per-second with the same flexibility as for directly acquired spectra.
+In addition to directly acquiring RAW counts data, raw-counts data can be read from files with automatic decoding of the corresponding acquisition metadata from file headers.
+Files saved by OceanView or SpectraSuite software from Ocean Optics, or directly by Jaz spectrometers can be read.
+Raw data read from files and acquired directly is stored in the same format.
+Consequently, data from either origin can be used as the starting point for the computation of spectra expressed as corrected counts-per-second with the same flexibility and code.

-High level functions in this package and in package photobiology allow the easy conversion of counts-per-second into the physical quantities of interest such as spectral irradiance, spectral transmittance, spectral reflectance and spectral absorbance.
+High level functions in this package and in package photobiology allow the easy conversion of counts-per-second into the physical quantities of interest such as spectral irradiance, spectral transmittance, spectral reflectance, spectral absorptance and spectral absorbance.

-Our package’s functions related to direct data acquisition use the free OmniDriver run-time driver, which can be downloaded from the Ocean Optics web site should also installed, as well as Java, a requirement of the driver itself.
+Our package’s functions related to direct data acquisition use the free OmniDriver run-time which in turn requires Java.
 There is no other set up needed, just plug your spectrometer to an USB port.
 The first time you connect an instrument the operating system will install the drivers as they are made available by the OmniDriver installation.